cyanly/gotrade/README.md

 $ go get -u -t ./...
 ```

-The best way to see goTrade in action is to take a look at tests (see Benchmark section below):<br>
 **OrderRouter** and **MarketConnector** test cases will mock a testdb and messaging bus for end-to-end, message to message test.
 ```
 $ cd $GOPATH/src/github.com/cyanly/gotrade/services/orderrouter